Emry History, Family Crest & Coats of Arms

 Early Notables of the Emry family (pre 1700)

-More information is included under the topic Early Emry Notables in all our PDF Extended History products and printed products wherever possible.
+Another 287 words (20 lines of text) are included under the topic Early Emry Notables in all our PDF Extended History products and printed products wherever possible.

 Emry migration to the United States +